fabienmp/Store-CLI-app/README.md

 ## Customer Point of View

 In this app, we simulate the purchase of a product by a customer.

-The app first prompts prompts the customer for the ID of the product they would like to buy.
+	* The app first prompts prompts the customer for the ID of the product they would like to buy.

-After that, the app requires the customer to input the total number of units for the the product they would like to buy.
+	* After that, the app requires the customer to input the total number of units for the the product they would like to buy.

-Once the customer has placed the order, the application checks wether the store has enough inventory and process the order if possible.
+	* Once the order request is placed, the application checks whether the store has enough inventory and process the order if possible.

-If the inventory is too low, an error message is displayed.
-If the order is validated, the price of the product multiplied by the quantity purchased is added to the product's product_sales column in the Product table.
+	* If the inventory is too low, an error message is displayed.
+If the order is validated, the price of the product multiplied by the quantity purchased is added to the product_sales column in the Product table.

 ## Manager Point of View